Buddy Holly's crash site

 Not only did the flight spare them from having to take another long bus journey in the freezing cold, it also offered them the chance to wash their clothes and get some much-needed rest.

 Sadly, their pilot, Roger Peterson, was not experienced enough to handle the wintry flying conditions.
-Judging by his weather briefing, he also wasn't expecting them.
+His weather briefing also lacked important information.

 Consequently, he lost control of the aircraft shortly after take-off.